railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_stocks.rst

 Lead times and locations
 ------------------------

-The tab *Procurement and Locations* contains information about different lead times and locations.
+The tab :guilabel:`Procurement and Locations` contains information about different lead times and locations.
 Three lead time figures are available:

-* Customer Lead Time: lead time promised to the customer, expressed in number of days between the order and the deliver to the customer,
+* :guilabel:`Customer Lead Time` : lead time promised to the customer, expressed in number of days between the order and the deliver to the customer,

-* Manufacturing Lead Time: lead time, in days, between a production order and the end of production of the finished product,
+* :guilabel:`Manufacturing Lead Time` : lead time, in days, between a production order and the end of production of the finished product,

-* Warranty: length of time in months for the warranty for the delivered products.
+* :guilabel:`Warranty` : length of time in months for the warranty for the delivered products.

 .. note:: Warranty

     The warranty period is used in the management of repairs and after-sales service.
     You can find more information on this subject in the chapter about manufacturing.

-Fields in the section *Storage localisation* are given for information – they don't have any impact on the management of stock.
+Fields in the section :guilabel:`Storage localisation` are given for information – they don't have any impact on the management of stock.

 The counterpart locations are automatically proposed by the system but the different values can be modified.
 You'll find counterpart locations for:

-* Production,
+* :guilabel:`Production`,

-* Inventory,
+* :guilabel:`Inventory`,

-* Procurement.
+* :guilabel:`Procurement`.

 A procurement location is a temporary location for stock moves that haven't yet been finalized by the scheduler.
-When the system doesn't yet know if procurement is to be done by a purchase or production, Open ERP uses the counterpart location *Procurement*.
+When the system doesn't yet know if procurement is to be done by a purchase or production, Open ERP uses the counterpart location :guilabel:`Procurement`.
 You'll find there everything that hasn't yet been planned by the system.
 The quantities of product in this location cancel each other out.

 .. index:: Inventory